lynnaloo/javascript-for-kids/lessons/how-cool-is-javascript.md

 ## JavaScript!

-Programming is a way to give instructions to a computer.
+Programming (or coding) is a way to give instructions to a computer.
 JavaScript is a type of language that you can write these instructions in.

 ### JavaScript is the language of the internet.